In a competitive market, which situation is most likely to create... | Study Prep in Pearson+

 1

-Step 1: Understand the concept of equilibrium price, which is the price at which quantity demanded equals quantity supplied in a competitive market.
+Step 1: Understand the concept of excess demand (shortage).
+Excess demand occurs when the quantity demanded exceeds the quantity supplied at a given price, leading to a shortage of the good in the market.

-Step 2: Recognize that if the market price is set below the equilibrium price (such as by a binding price ceiling), the quantity demanded will increase because the good is cheaper, while the quantity supplied will decrease because producers are less willing to supply at the lower price.
+Step 2: Recall that in a competitive market, the equilibrium price is where quantity demanded equals quantity supplied.
+Any price set below this equilibrium price will increase quantity demanded but decrease quantity supplied, causing excess demand.

-Step 3: Use the basic supply and demand framework to analyze the effects of a price ceiling: at a price below equilibrium, \(Q_d > Q_s\), leading to excess demand or a shortage.
+Step 3: Analyze the effect of a price ceiling set below the equilibrium price.
+Since the price is artificially kept low, consumers want to buy more, but producers supply less, resulting in a shortage.

-Step 5: Conclude that the situation most likely to create excess demand (shortage) is when the market price is set below the equilibrium price, causing quantity demanded to exceed quantity supplied.
+Step 5: Conclude that the situation most likely to create excess demand is when the price is set below the equilibrium price, such as with a binding price ceiling.

 Watch next